 Atomisers usually have the smallest capacity of any e liquid tank and they’re used for a type of vaping called ‘dripping’, which we discuss in more detail here.

 When you see vapers discussing atomisers, dipping and DIY builds, it’s almost certain they’re talking about rebuildable atomisers.
 If you want to learn more about rebuildable atomisers and fancy trying your hand at creating your own RBA, we’d recommend doing your research and speaking to a couple of experienced vapers before you start.
-There’s a great beginner guide on Spinfuel that we recommend as a starting point.

 Our current atomiser line up consists of our Trinity 0.5 Sub-Ohm Atomisers .
 This three pack is designed to be used with our Trinity device and comes in three different resistances: 0.5 ohm, 0.8 ohm and 1.2 ohm.